The Junior Leadership Team

 Each year, the Citizenship and Politics department run a school Question Time event, aimed at students of all ages.
 Local representatives from the world of business, politics, justice and media are invited to sit as panellists to answer the questions posed by students in the audience.
 Students in the Sixth Form are encouraged to attend and contribute as a way of broadening their understanding of current events on a local, national and global scale, while also meeting and networking with key local representatives.

 After 3 launch assemblies, two pupils took up the opportunity to participate in the Kenya Expedition.
-Each pupil needed to fundraise approx £4000 for the expedition that took place in the summer of 2019.
+Each pupil needed to fundraise approx £4000 for the expedition.

 Whilst on their 4-week life enhancing school expedition, they had the opportunity to view some of the world’s most spectacular wildlife including elephants, zebras, giraffes, big cats and monkeys as they safari through the exceptional Tsavo National Park.